When planning out your backcountry meals and how you want to eat on your backpacking trip, you need to focus on many

 |During Hiking Days

-The next thing you have to think about after protein will be in planning ahead to provide enough raw energy to your body to power you through the good and bad days, the sun and the rain, and also maybe snow!
+The next thing you have to think about after protein will be planning to provide enough raw energy to your body to power you through the good and bad days, the sun and the rain, and also maybe snow!

-While carbohydrate offers a small powerful punch with four calories per gram you could expand your options by choosing fats as they contain nine calories per gram, this makes fat one of the best possible macros for energy.
+While carbohydrate offers a small, powerful punch with four calories per gram, you could expand your options by choosing fats, which contain nine calories per gram.
+This makes fat one of the best possible macros for energy.

-Then depending on the terrain and distance, you are covering each day you can face an energy crisis, meaning you need to replenish the calories consistently or face tanking.
+Then, depending on the terrain and distance you cover each day, you can face an energy crisis, meaning you need to replenish the calories consistently or face tanking.

-These are the smaller nutrients, or micronutrients, that make up the additional needs of your body for your overall health.
+These are the more minor nutrients, or micronutrients, that make up the additional needs of your body for your overall health.

 Micronutrients can be divided into four types or categories: water-soluble vitamins, fat-soluble vitamins, minerals, and trace minerals.

-These are vitamins that can only be absorbed by your body when taken with water as they require water to be absorbed by your body.
+These vitamins can only be absorbed by your body when taken with water as they require water to be absorbed by your body.

 - Vitamin B1 (thiamine): Helps convert nutrients into energy